dwyl/elixir-invoke-lambda-example/README.md

 function does not _exist_.
 This is not "_news_" as we have not yet _created_ it!
 But it's good to know that the test _runs_.
-There's enough _red_ in that failed test output for us to feel satisfied that we've completed the "Red" stage of the TDD
-["Red, Green, Refactor"](https://github.com/dwyl/learn-tdd#how)
+We feel satisfied that we've completed the "Red" stage of the TDD ["Red, Green, Refactor"](https://github.com/dwyl/learn-tdd#how) cycle. 🔴
-cycle. 🔴